rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

     __vmx_vmwrite(VM_ENTRY_INTR_INFO_FIELD, 0);
 ```

-This time, we'll configure Segment Registers and other GDT for our Host (When VM-Exit occurs).
+This time, we'll configure Segment Registers based on the GDT base address for our Host (When VM-Exit occurs).

 ```
     GdtBase = GetGdtBase();